Kris-Sekula/Hyperflex-API/README.md

 # Hyperflex-API

 This is an example of how to use Cisco Hyperflex API with python.
-I've been tasked with deploying multiple Hyperflex Cluster at Cisco Live 2018 in Barcelona.
+I've been tasked with deploying multiple Hyperflex Clusters at Cisco Live 2018 in Barcelona.
 As part of that deployment I wanted to have a way to monitor performace of the system.
 The Hyperflex system has a built performace "screen" that can be accessed via the http://hx-controller/perf link but I wanted to have both of my systems data presented on one screen.

 I decided to use the "Prometheus" https://prometheus.io/ as backend, Grafana as frontend and a python script to bring the data from the HX system to Prometheus.
 This script crates a local web server on address http://localhost:8082/metrics that will serve the data that looks like this:
 ```